signalfx/signalfx-dotnet-tracing/deployments/cloudfoundry/buildpack/README.md

 You can configure the tracing library using environment variables listed in the [main README.md](../../../README.md).
 All configuration options listed there are supported by this buildpack.

-In case you want to use a specific version of the tracing library in your application you can set the `SIGNALFX_DOTNET_TRACING_VERSION` environment variable before application deployment, either using `cf set-env` or the `manifest.yml` file:
+If you want to use a specific version of the tracing library in your application, you can set the `SIGNALFX_DOTNET_TRACING_VERSION` environment variable before application deployment, either using `cf set-env` or the `manifest.yml` file:

 ```sh